Key features and details

 Our Abpromise guarantee covers the use of ab55329 in the following tested applications.

 The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.

 Additional notesFor long term storage post reconstitiution, it is recommended to add a carrier protein (0.1% HSA or BSA).

 Shipped at 4°C. Store at +4°C short term (1-2 weeks).
 Upon delivery aliquot.
 Store at -20°C or -80°C. Avoid freeze / thaw cycle.

 This product is an active protein and may elicit a biological response in vivo, handle with caution.

 ReconstitutionReconstitute the lyophilized GDF5 in sterile 20mM AcOH to not less than 100µg/ml, which can then be further diluted to other aqueous solutions.
+No additives.